devzendo/transputer-macro-assembler/README.md

 Remaining work:

-* got argument and parameter wrong, d'oh
-* is this word a macro?
 * macro invocation, splitting of non-space things, possibly into brackets, into macro params
 * macro invocation with params split on space
 * macro expansion via the macro manager